RedHat-SP-Security/tang-operator-tests/README.md

 - podman (for Malware Detection test execution)
 - clamav (for Malware Detection test execution)

 In case `helm`, `podman` or `clamav` does not exist, tests requiring its installation won't be executed.
+When is used Test Managament Tool (`tmt`) no requirements are needed.

 To execute the test suite, next steps must be followed: